Chrysalidocarpus (Dypsis) ambositrae

 Critically endangered with only ten plants known of in the wild.
 Likely to go extinct soon, due to land clearing for agriculture in its native Madagascar.

-The species name - ambositrae - was given to this plant as it grows nearby the city of ambowitrae in Madagascar.
+The species name, ambositrae, was given to this plant for the city of Ambositrae in Madagascar, near where it grows.